saltfish259/KNN-SVD-Sistem-Rekomendasi-Amazon-/README.md

-# Laporan Proyek Machine Learning - Razif Zulvikar Hatuwe
+# Recommendation System Using KNN and SVD  - Razif Zulvikar Hatuwe

 ## A. Domain Proyek
 Latar Belakang